DanielAvinoam/TheSubZeroProject/README.md

 } while (true);
 ...
 ```
- Next, an explorer thread should be catched.
-Using the `OnThreadNotify` callback function the driver checks whether the newley created thread is explorer's.
+ Next, an explorer thread should be caught.
+Using the `OnThreadNotify` callback function the driver checks whether the newly created thread is explorer's.
 Once found, the driver registers the function `OnProcessNotify` for process creation events and the function `InjectUsermodeShellcodeAPC` is then queued to that thread's APC queue, with a chrome-launching shellcode as its parameter:
 ```cpp
 // Search for an explorer Thread if (pid == g_Globals.ExplorerPID)